Tarmac Group: Growth of a roadstone business

 The company was originally formed by Edgar Purnell Hooley as the Tar Macadam (Purnell Hooley's Patent) Syndicate Limited in 1903.
-A distinguishing feature of the new Tarmacadam product was that it contained cheap blast furnace slag, a steelworks by-product, and the company entered into long term contracts with steelworks to ensure its supply.
+A distinguishing feature of the new Tarmacadam product was that it contained cheap blast furnace slag, a by-product produced by steelworks, thus the company entered into long-term contracts with steelworks to ensure its supply.

 The business was secured in 1905 by Sir Alfred Hickman, who became its first chairman.
 The company remained under the effective control of members of the Hickman and Martin family until 1979.
 There were Hickmans as chairmen until 1959; more significantly, Cecil Martin, the son in law of Victor Hickman, was appointed a director in 1923 and managing director two years later.
 Cecil's son Robin followed him in turn, serving first as managing director and then chairman and chief executive from 1971 to 1979.

 Tarmac was first listed on the Birmingham Stock Exchange in 1913 and then the London Stock Exchange in 1922.
-During the 1920s and ‘30s Tarmac had to cope with national strikes, recession and periods of intense competition.
+During the 1920s and 1930s, Tarmac had to cope with national strikes, recession and periods of intense competition.
 Nevertheless, the company gradually expanded its geographic coverage (particularly in the south east), increased its production of paving slabs and moved into road surfacing as well as supply.

-As with so many companies in the construction industry, the Second World War increased the demand for Tarmac’s services, notably for surfacing the large numbers of airfields being built or modernised.
-By the time of its half centenary in 1953, Tarmac was processing over two million tons of slag a year, its road surfacing had developed into a significant civil engineering business, and its Vinculum subsidiary "had become one of the major precast concrete undertakings in the country."
+As with so many companies in the construction industry, the Second World War increased the demand for Tarmac's services, notably for surfacing the large numbers of airfields being built or modernised.
+By the time of its half centenary in 1953, Tarmac was processing over two million tons of slag per year, its road surfacing had developed into a significant civil engineering business, and its Vinculum subsidiary "had become one of the major precast concrete undertakings in the country."

 Under Robin Martin's leadership, Tarmac moved from being an important regional force to a national roadstone and contracting business.
 Acquisitions played a major role in Tarmac's growth.
 While leading the roadstone division, Martin had been responsible in 1959 for the acquisition of local competitor Tarslag and Crow Catchpole, which gave it a greater presence in the south east.
 In 1964, now group managing director, Martin acquired key quarrying assets, including Cliffe Hill Granite, Rowley Regis Granite and Hillhead Hughes.

 In 1968, Martin engineered the three way merger between Tarmac, Derbyshire Stone and the Scottish Asphalt company, William Briggs, creating the country's "largest roadstone and construction group".
 The group was briefly known as Tarmac Derby but the Derby name was later dropped.